-I design hot tub keeping in mind their utility for some specific treatments of medical conditions, chronic pains and some mental issues.
+I design hot tubs keeping in mind their utility for some specific treatments of medical conditions, chronic pains, and some mental issues.
 Following is a list of some conditions that can be treated by using hot tubs:

 Fibromyalgia is a disorder that results in discomforts like pain and stiffness.
 This disease makes it difficult for an individual to move.
 Relief begins with warm water; it has a greater effect on women than men.
 Many doctors try different medications in order to treat this disease.
 Giacomo, Sara, Emanuele, and Antonella summarized that the best place to get relief from fibromyalgia is in a hot tub.
 A single dip in a hot tub is a superb way to melt all tensions and stress.
 Hence there are many advantages of bathing in a hot tub.